Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Confluent Zhedanov algebras and q-Askey scheme

 are eigenfunctions of the following operator

 with eigenvalues

 \end{lm}

 \begin{remark} Note that now the operator $K_0$ does not act nicely on the Al-Salam-Chihara polynomials; we had to replace it by the new operator $K_0^\beta$.
-This is due to the fact that in terms of generators $T_0,T_1,X,W$ and parameters $a,b,c$, the algebra $\mathcal H_{III}$ is obtained as a limiting case of $\mathcal H_{V}$ for $c\to\infty$, while the Al--Salam--Chihara polynomials are obtained by the continuous dual $q$--Hahn polynomials in the limit $c\to 0$.
-It is straightforward to show that the the operator $K_0^\beta$ is the image of $K_0$ under the following transformation:
+This is due to the fact that in terms of generators $T_0,T_1,X,W$ and parameters $a,b$, the algebra $\mathcal H_{III}$ is obtained as a limiting case of $\mathcal H_{V}$ for $c\to\infty$, while the Al--Salam--Chihara polynomials are obtained by the continuous dual $q$--Hahn polynomials in the limit $c\to 0$.
+In order to match these two asymptotics, we need to perform the following transformation of the $\mathcal H_{III}$ algebra: